HicaroD/Pomo/README.md

 # Pomodoro
-🍅 Pomodoro app built with Flutter
+🍅 Pomodoro app built with Flutter.

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](./LICENSE).